GoogleChrome/web.dev/src/site/content/en/blog/progressively-enhance-your-pwa/index.md

 [Web Share Target API](https://web.dev/web-share-target/) allow me to do.
 Mobile, and more recently also desktop operating systems have gained native sharing mechanisms.
-For example, here's desktop Safari's share sheet on macOS triggered from an article on my [blog](https://blog.tomayac.com/).
+For example, below is desktop Safari's share sheet on macOS triggered from an article on my [blog](https://blog.tomayac.com/).
 When you click the Share Article button, you can share a link to the article with a friend, for example, via the native macOS Messages app.